-Semester 4 ELECTIVE PAPERS Group-D

-PRACTICAL PAPER : LC-8-D CHEMISTRY LAB 8D
+ELECTIVE PAPERS Group-D PRACTICAL PAPER : LC-8-D CHEMISTRY LAB 8D

-- A. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex, polymeric inorganic / organic molecules and methods of analysis (At least two) (25% marks in internal as well as in external)) - B. Spotting this should include at least five major instruments other than glassware, charts etc. (10% marks in internal as well as in external) - C. Seminar (20% marks in internal as well as in external) - D. Project work followed by presentation (50% marks in internal as well as in external)
+- A. Experiments of AR, VR, Virtual Laboratory, Molecular models related with simple, complex, polymeric inorganic / organic molecules and methods of analysis (At least two) (10% marks in internal as well as in external) - B. Designing / Fabrication of low cost instruments or techniques / Green audit of campus, town, city etc. (10% marks in internal as well as in external) - C. Experiments based on Indian Knowledge system in chemical sciences (10% marks in internal as well as in external)